COVID-19: Parliamentary panel recommends audit of 'deaths due to oxygen shortage' | Health

 The panel noted there were no definite guidelines for identifying the deaths due to inadequate supply of oxygen.

-''Oxygen shortage is not noted as a cause of death in the medical records and most of the deaths were attributed to co-morbidities,'' the committee said, expressing disappointment at this utter ''ignorance'' by the government. ''The ministry, in coordination with the states, must audit the deaths due to oxygen shortage and enable robust documentation of the Covid deaths that will in fact generate the responsive and responsible sense of government and cautious formulation of policy and combat situational health care emergency,'' it said.
+''Oxygen shortage is not noted as a cause of death in the medical records and most of the deaths were attributed to co-morbidities,'' the committee said, expressing disappointment at this utter ''ignorance'' by the government. ''The ministry, in coordination with the states, must audit the deaths due to oxygen shortage and enable robust documentation of the Covid deaths that will generate the responsive and responsible sense of government and cautious formulation of policy and combat situational health care emergency,'' it said.
+In another report on 'Cancer Care Plan and Management: Prevention, Diagnosis, Research and Affordability of Cancer Treatment' the committee recommended that cancer be classified as a notifiable disease.

+''The committee notes that cancer is still not classified as a notifiable disease which results in under-reporting of cancer deaths.
+The committee notes that ambiguity on the actual cause of death is a major hurdle in data collection,'' the panel said in its report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)